 Wow, that’s awesome.
 So when did you know that it was time to leave your job back at Microsoft?

 That’s a good question because obviously, after being there for 22 years you know that was a big decision for me to make.
 For me, I think it came down to really examining my life and asking myself some pretty good questions about how I wanted to live the rest of it.
-One of the things I’ve been able to do when I was at Microsoft was to attend Collagen Northwestern University, and we had a program there where we were studying a poet philosopher named David White, and we read this article called The Big Questions to Ask Yourselves Throughout Your Life.
+One of the things I’ve been able to do when I was at Microsoft was to attend Kellogg at Northwestern University, and we had a program there where we were studying a poet philosopher named David Whyte, and we read this article called The Big Questions to Ask Yourselves Throughout Your Life.
 There were two questions that really stood out to me, and it was after asking myself these two questions that I did make a decision to do something different.
-The first question was: “Am I harvesting from this years season of life?”
+The first question was: “Am I harvesting from last years season of life?”
 In other words, what that question means is ‘if I was a farmer and I tried to harvest what belongs to the previous season, I’d exhaust myself trying to do something that no longer existed.’
 And I felt like I’ve been doing that the last years of my time at Microsoft.
-The second question was: “Can I be the blessed saint of my future happiness that my future happiness will always remember, and could I take a bold and courageous decision now that my future self would look back and say, ‘wow, I'm so proud of you for making that decision and being thankful for what I did and opening new life experiences and exposure to great people?’”
+The second question was: “Can I be the blessed saint of my future happiness by making a bold and courageous decision now that my future self would look back and say, ‘wow, I'm so proud of you for making that decision and being thankful for what I did and opening new life experiences and exposure to great people?’”
 And so I decided that I could take that bold and courageous move, and really between the combination of those two, I decided that I needed to do something different in life and that’s how I ended up here.

 What’s your favorite part about your job right now?